leekinglai/ERCF_v3/Documentation/Hardware-configuration-checks.md

 MMU_SERVO POS=up
 ```

+All we are checking is that the servo is wired and operational.

 ## Checks You Should Have Done Already

 All of these checks and adjustments were covered in the Build Manual, and should have been done while building your ERCF.

 -Filament path / BMG Gear alignment (Manual page 71)

 -(if using a Geared setup) Adjustment of GT2 pulley and belt tension (Covered in the Geared Drive sub-Manual)

 -Encoder path adjustment (Manual page 114)

 -Setting GT2 pulley and belt tension (page 127)

 -Setting 8mm rod depth (page 136)